 As you think of business names, it’s also beneficial to check if the corresponding domain name is available.
 Having a website URL that will match your daycare name can help people find you online.
 For example, suppose you want to call your business, “Above and Beyond Child Care Center.”
 You could use one of the below sites to verify if “aboveandbeyondchildcare.com” or “aboveandbeyondchildcarecenter.com” are available to use as your website URL.

 CorpNet has a free business name search tool that can help you identify if a business name is available.
 Also, an attorney can help check and confirm a business name’s availability.
-Consider using CorpNet’s trademark search tool, too, to see if any other daycares or related businesses in the U.S. have applied for or been granted a trademark for the name.

 When a business forms an LLC or C Corporation, the business name will automatically be registered at the same time.
 However, Sole Proprietorships and Partnerships that want to use a name that does not include the owner’s legal name must file a DBA (fictitious name) to use their desired name.